Kevin Lomónaco

-Kevin Joel Lomónaco (born 8 January 2002) is an Argentine professional footballer who plays as a centre-back for Club Atletico Independiente, on loan from Brazilian club Red Bull Bragantino.
+Kevin Joel Lomónaco (born 8 January 2002) is an Argentine professional footballer who plays as a centre-back for club Elche.

 Club career

 Lanús

 Lomónaco is a product of the Lanús youth system.
 He made the breakthrough into the club's first-team in 2020, initially appearing in pre-season under manager Luis Zubeldía; notably participating in a friendly against Vélez Sarsfield in October.
 In November, the centre-back was an unused substitute for a Copa de la Liga Profesional fixture with Newell's Old Boys and a Copa Sudamericana encounter with Bolívar.

 Lomónaco's senior debut arrived on 13 December 2020, against Aldosivi, as he featured for the final four minutes of a 2–1 away win.
 On 1 September 2021, Lomónaco joined Platense on a loan for the rest of the year.

 Red Bull Bragantino

 In April 2022, Lomónaco joined Campeonato Brasileiro Série A side Red Bull Bragantino on a five-year deal.
 He featured sparingly during the season, contributing with 17 appearances overall.

 On 19 April 2023, Lomónaco was separated from Bragantino's first team squad, after having his name included in the 2023 Brazilian football match-fixing scandal.